Shader Interfaces

 Alignment Requirements

-There are different alignment requirements depending on the specific resources and on the features enabled on the device.
+There are different alignment requirements depending on the specific resources and on the features enabled.

 Matrix types are defined in terms of arrays as follows: